aronkst/docker-dev-env/README.md

 # DEV

-This project provides a Docker-based development environment that includes several programming languages and frameworks, as well as popular databases.
+This project offers a comprehensive Docker-based development environment designed to streamline and enhance the development process.
+It includes support for multiple programming languages and frameworks, ensuring versatility and adaptability for various development needs.

+Additionally, this environment integrates popular databases, providing a robust and cohesive setup for developers.
+By leveraging Docker, the project simplifies the setup and management of development tools, enabling developers to focus more on coding and less on configuration.

 ## Features